-The ocean carbon sink is better quantified than the land sink thanks to direct ocean and atmospheric carbon observations.
-The land carbon sink is more challenging to monitor globally, because it varies widely even regionally.
+The ocean carbon sink is better quantified than the land sink, thanks to direct ocean and atmospheric carbon observations.
+The land carbon sink is more challenging to monitor globally, because it varies widely, even regionally.
 There is currently no direct evidence that the natural sinks are slowing down, because observable changes in the fraction of human emissions stored on land or in oceans are small compared to year-to-year and decadal variations of these sinks.
 Nevertheless, it is becoming more obvious that atmospheric and climate changes are affecting the processes controlling the land and ocean sinks.

-Since both the land and ocean sinks respond to the rise in atmospheric CO2 and to human-induced global warming, the absolute amount of CO2 taken up by land and ocean will be affected by future CO2 emissions.
-This also implies that if countries manage to strongly reduce global CO2 emissions, or even remove CO2 from the atmosphere, these sinks will take up less CO2 because of the reduced human perturbation of the carbon cycle.
+Since the land and ocean sinks respond to the rise in atmospheric CO2 and to human-induced global warming, the absolute amount of CO2 taken up by land and ocean will be affected by future CO2 emissions.
+This also implies that, if countries manage to strongly reduce global CO2 emissions, or even remove CO2 from the atmosphere, these sinks will take up less CO2 because of the reduced human perturbation of the carbon cycle.
 Under future high-warming scenarios, it is expected that the global ocean and land sinks will stop growing in the second half of the century as climate change increasingly affects them.
-Thus, both the total amount of CO2 emitted to the atmosphere and the responses of the natural CO2 sinks will determine what efforts are required to limit global warming to a certain level (see FAQ 5.4), underscoring how important it is to understand the evolution of these natural CO2 sinks.
+Thus, the total amount of CO2 emitted to the atmosphere and the responses of the natural CO2 sinks will both determine what efforts are required to limit global warming to a certain level (see FAQ 5.4), underscoring how important it is to understand the evolution of these natural CO2 sinks.

 [START FAQ 5.1, FIGURE 1 HERE]